Public Disclosure & Records

 Greenfield Community College is committed to providing student consumer information as stipulated by the Federal Student Disclosure Requirements.
 Amendments to the U.S. Higher Education Act of 1998 require institutions participating in federally funded financial aid programs to make information about the institution available to current and prospective students.
 GCC is such an institution.
 Required consumer information about the following topics is posted at various places on our website:

-• Accreditation - Greenfield Community College is accredited by the Commission on Institutions of Higher Education (CIHE) of the New England Association of Schools and Colleges (NEASC), and our accreditation is affirmed through December 2020.
+Greenfield Community College is accredited by the Commission on Institutions of Higher Education (CIHE) of the New England Association of Schools and Colleges (NEASC), and our accreditation is affirmed through December 2020.
 Selected programs are accredited by various professional organization.

-• Clery Report - In accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (more commonly known as The Clery Act), Greenfield Community College publishes an annual report that includes statistics for the previous three calendar years concerning crimes that occurred on college property and on public property immediately adjacent to, and accessible from, the campus.
+In accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (more commonly known as The Clery Act), Greenfield Community College publishes an annual report that includes statistics for the previous three calendar years concerning crimes that occurred on college property and on public property immediately adjacent to, and accessible from, the campus.

-• Family Education Rights and Privacy Act - FERPA states that facilities that maintain student educational records have the discretion to classify some information as “directory information” and to release only that information upon request.
+FERPA states that facilities that maintain student educational records have the discretion to classify some information as "directory information" and to release only that information upon request.

-• Financial Aid - This site provides comprehensive student financial aid information including a description of student aid programs, application procedures, eligibility criteria and rights and responsibilities of students receiving financial aid.
+This site provides comprehensive student financial aid information including a description of student aid programs, application procedures, eligibility criteria and rights and responsibilities of students receiving financial aid.

-• Institutional Review Board - The Institutional Review Board works to ensure that the college meets the objectives of protecting people’s privacy, health and safety, and people’s ability to participate voluntarily in human subject research.
+The Institutional Review Board works to ensure that the college meets the objectives of protecting people’s privacy, health and safety, and people’s ability to participate voluntarily in human subject research.

-• Student Right-to-Know Act - GCC is required to report graduation rate data to the U.S. Department of Education annually.
-From among the first-time, full-time, degree-seeking students who enrolled at GCC in fall 2019, 32% graduated and an additional 16% transferred to another institution within three years.
+GCC is required to report graduation rate data to the U.S. Department of Education annually.
+From among first-time, full-time, degree-seeking students who enrolled at GCC in fall 2020, 22% graduated and an additional 25% transferred to another institution within three years.

-In accordance with the new January 1, 2017 Massachusetts public records law, Greenfield Community College provides commonly requested public records.
+In accordance with the January 1, 2017 Massachusetts public records law, Greenfield Community College provides commonly requested public records.

 Requests and questions should be directed to: